[Investigation] EU lawyering for Russia: making 'good' money?

 And it now represents Melnichenko, Russian steel boss Dmitry Pumpyansky and his wife Galina, as well as coal magnate Vladimir Rashevsky.

-Belgian lawyer Alain De Jonge, for instance, made his name defending princess Delphine of Belgium, a royal love-child, to get her title in 2020.
+In a second example, Belgian lawyer Alain De Jonge made his name defending princess Delphine of Belgium, a royal love-child, to get her title in 2020.

 He and his law firm Seeds now represent Russian cigarette baron Igor Keseav, who's pleading in the ECJ he was blacklisted out of "discrimination", just because he was "rich" and "Russian".